The problem with living in a complex, rapidly changing world is that many things are not as they seem.

 Here’s something I know for sure from direct experience.

-If you want to market effectively,
+If you want to market effectively, this is the most important thing.

 Here’s something else I know.